grafana/jsonnet-libs/enterprise-metrics/docs/README.md

 `cluster-name` is the cluster name associated with your Grafana Enterprise Metrics license.

+### string queryFrontend.args.memberlist.join

+*Default value: * `gossip-ring`

+`memberlist.join` is an address used to find memberlist peers for ring gossip

 ## obj queryFrontend.container

 `container` is a convenience field that can be used to modify the query-frontend container.